skoolkid/skoolkit/sphinx/source/migration.rst

   $ trace.py --stop 32768 in.z80 out.z80

+In SkoolKit 8, the ``--interrupts`` option enabled the execution of interrupt routines.
+In SkoolKit 9, interrupt routines are executed by default, and the ``--interrupts`` option has been removed.
+Use the ``--no-interrupts`` option to prevent the execution of interrupt routines.

 In SkoolKit 8, if the input filename was '.', a blank 48K snapshot was substituted.
 In SkoolKit 9, this no longer works; instead, use '48' for a blank 48K snapshot, or '128' for a blank 128K snapshot.